 - a) Bearing surfaces may be polished. - b) Surface treatments may be applied to the crankshaft. - c) Balancing is allowed but only by the same method as the homologated crankshaft.
-For example heavy metal, i.e.: Mallory metal inserts, are not permitted unless they are originally specified in the homologated crankshaft. - d) The addition or reduction in weight of the crankshaft in order to reach a racing balance can be no greater than 3% of the homologated weight excluding the tolerance as shown in the homologation documents of the crankshaft.

-- e) The balancing must be performed by the original method i.e. drilling or machining and in the same position (i.e. edge of flywheels). - f) Polishing of the crankshaft is not allowed. - g) Balance shaft must remain as homologated.
-No modifications are allowed.
+For example heavy metal, i.e.: Mallory metal inserts, are not permitted unless they are originally specified in the homologated crankshaft. - i) The addition or reduction in weight of the crankshaft in order to reach a racing balance can be no greater than 20% of the homologated weight excluding the tolerance as shown in the homologation documents and the corresponding parts "kit" must be a listed part in the FIM eligible parts list.
+The price limit is €TBA excluding taxes. - d) The balancing must be performed by the original method i.e. drilling or machining and in the same position (i.e. edge of flywheels). - e) Polishing of the crankshaft is not allowed. - f) Balance shaft, the addition or reduction in weight of the balance shaft in order to reach a racing balance can be no greater than 20% of the homologated weight excluding the tolerance as shown in the homologation documents and the corresponding parts "kit" must be a listed part in the FIM eligible parts list.
+The price limit is €TBA excluding taxes.